 End-point free energy calculation.
-The end-point methods of MM/PBSA and MM/GBSA48 are also used to calculate the binding affinities.
-The starting structures are the first binding poses provided in the online depository in our previous work.
+The end-point methods of MM/PBSA and MM/GBSA50 are also used to calculate the binding affinities.
+The starting structures are the first binding poses provided in the online repository in our previous work.
 For each host-guest complex, we performed 4000 cycles minimization with 5 kcal/mol/A2 restraints on non-hydrogen atoms of solute, 6000 cycles minimization without any restraint, 1 ns NVT heating and 2 ns NPT equilibration, after which 100 ns production run with a sampling interval of 100 ps is performed.
 This sampling interval is much longer than the normally used ones.
 Thus, we take the obtained data points as uncorrelated samples.
 These independent configurations are then post-processed to calculate the gas-phase enthalpic changes and the changes of solvation free energies upon the host-guest binding.
 We use the MM/PBSA and MM/GBSA protocols in the end-point calculations.
-The GB model used in the GBSA calculation is the GB^{OBC} model.^{76, 77}
+The GB model used in the GBSA calculation is the GB^{OBC} model.^{83, 84} GB is a computationally efficient approximated form of PB and thus the GB calculation is less computationally demanding.
+The computational costs of these end-point estimators are much smaller than the configurational sampling and these end-point estimates are computationally cheaper than the alchemical method.
+The entropic contribution in the host-guest binding could be estimated with various methods, e.g. the normal mode analysis, 85 the quasi-harmonic method, 86, 87 or the recently developed interaction entropy method.
+88-90 However, as the errors introduced in the treatment of solvation are often much larger than the entropic contributions and including the entropic component only leads to limited accuracy improvement, we do not perform the entropy calculations in the current work.

-In all MD simulations, the SHAKE78 algorithm is used to constrain bonds involving hydrogen atoms,79 and the time step for integrating the equations of motion is set to 2 fs.
-Langevin dynamics80 with the collision frequency of 5 ps-1 are implemented for temperature regulation.
-The cutoff for non-bonded interactions in the real space is set to 10 Å, and the PME method is used to treat the long-range electrostatics.^{81, 82} The AMBER83 suite is used to perform MD simulations.
+In all MD simulations, the SHAKE91 algorithm is used to constrain bonds involving hydrogen atoms,92 and the time step for integrating the equations of motion is set to 2 fs.
+Langevin dynamics93 with the collision frequency of 5 ps-1 are implemented for temperature regulation.
+The cutoff for non-bonded interactions in the real space is set to 10 Å, and the PME method is used to treat the long-range electrostatics.^{94, 95} The GPU version of the pmemd engine with the hybrid precision (SPFP) in the AMBER1896 suite is used to perform MD simulations.
+Note that the current work starts after the close of the SAMPL7 challenge.
+Therefore, we do not participate in the SAMPL7 challenge and the current results are not available on the online repository of the SAMPL7 challenge.